Curriculum

 Cantate Choir **

-This choir consists of sophomores, juniors and seniors who want to continue singing and/or have greater preparation for A Cappella choir auditions.
+This daily choir consists of sophomores, juniors and seniors who want to continue singing and/or have greater preparation for A Cappella choir auditions.
 Required performances include Christmas, Pops, Easter, and Commencement Concerts, as well as periodic chapel singing.
 All choir members may also participate in the WSMA solo and ensemble contest.
-This choir meets daily.

 Year | Grade 9; Credit: 1/4 each semester